-Write a test suite, test_center.py, that tests the function center in the module string (https://docs.python.org/3/library/stdtypes.html#string-methods).
+Pretend you have just written the string function center from the module string (https://docs.python.org/3/library/stdtypes.html#str.center).
+Now write a test suite, test_center.py, that tests this function and makes sure it works as documented.
 At each step, run the tests and make sure they pass (insert a call to unittest.main() at the end of the script as shown in the slides).